-Many of the appellant's contacts involve the simple provision of information and data regarding conservation practices, advising landowners of programs available, assisting landowners in carrying out and financing conservation practices, and furnishing technical guidance and assistance.
+The purpose of the contacts is to plan and coordinate the implementation of a broad range of agronomic, erosion, and pollution abatement practices and measures, to recommend alternative conservation solutions and to motivate individuals and groups to pursue wise land use decisions.
+Individuals and groups contacted are generally cooperative and are interested in receiving technical assistance.
+Many of the appellant's contacts involve the simple provision of information and data regarding conservation practices, advising landowners of program available, assisting landowners in carrying out and financing conservation practices, and furnishing technical guidance and assistance.
 A substantial part of the appellant's work involves motivating and persuading individuals and groups to adopt sound conservation practices which may not be in their financial interest.

-The purpose of the appellant's contacts fully meets Level 7-3 where contacts are made to persuade, influence, and encourage unconvinced, indecisive individuals and organizations to agree upon conservation goals and objectives.
+The purpose of the appellant's contacts fully meet Level 7-3 where contacts are made to persuade, influence, and encourage unconvinced, indecisive individuals and organizations to agree upon conservation goals and objectives.